There are important differences between associate dentists who are self-employed or a company directors.

 Company directors have to comply with health and safety at work regulations.
 Self-employed workers do not.

-Self-employed dentists do not get tax relief on their glasses
+Self-employed dentists do not get tax relief on their glasses or eye tests

 To qualify for a tax deduction expenditure must be WHOLLY and EXCLUSIVELY for work use.
 This is an overriding principle used in many tax cases over many years.